sarnold/hexdump/README.rst

 .. note:: This package disappeared from BitBucket and was resurrected from
-          Pypi, given a new home and package layout, with an actual license and PEP 517 packaging.
+          Pypi and given a new home and package layout, with an actual license and PEP 517 packaging.

 What is it about?